swedenconnect/eidas-connector/docs/management.md

 :exclamation: Simple monitoring services that can not interpret the body of the health-call, should at least trigger on the HTTP status, where 200 means `UP` and 50X, meaning "not ok".

-Apart from Spring's standard health components, the eIDAS Connector delivers health information about the components described below.
+Apart from Spring's standard health components<sup>1</sup>, the eIDAS Connector delivers health information about the components described below.

+> **\[1\]:** Standard health components include indicators for disk space, Redis and SSL/TLS.

 <a name="saml-metadata-health"></a>
 ### 3.1.
 SAML Metadata Health